 Kaitlyn Nors is a Texas A&M University Class of ‘26 Animal Science major.
 Her emphasis is on Meat Science with a minor in Agribusiness Entrepreneurship.
 Kaitlyn grew up working on her family’s cow/calf operation, and has started her own business selling the beef they raise directly to consumers.
 Her interests involve using forages and feed grown on their farm to produce nutrient-dense beef that benefits the land and the health of the consumer.

-Undergraduate Interns – Science Communications
+Interns – Science Communications